Dog Training – What Works, And What Doesn't

-Here's how it works: You click the clicker at the precise instant your dog is doing some desired behavior.
-You then immediately give a treat.
-The dog thus learns that whenever he hears the clicking sound, whatever behavior he was doing at that instant will bring him food.
+"Positive only" dog training often includes a clicker device – a little metal tab that makes a clicking sound when pressed with your thumb.
+Clicker training is a form of "conditioning."
+You click at the precise instant your dog is doing some desired behavior, then immediately give a treat.
+The dog learns that whenever he hears the clicking sound, whatever behavior he was doing at that instant will bring him food.

-The problems with "positive only" dog training
+The problem with "positive only" dog training

 Think about it.
 What happens when you want your dog to stop chasing a cat and come to you – but at that particular moment he's not hungry and would rather chase the cat rather than munch on a biscuit?

-whenever their dog "isn't in the mood" to do something.
+Owners who rely on positive-only dog training are stuck whenever their dog "isn't in the mood" to do something.